JakeHendy/jakehendy.github.io/_posts/2021-04-20-Roaming-with-Sonos.markdown

 ![IMG_2077](https://user-images.githubusercontent.com/545914/115460963-cd2f1480-a220-11eb-8e10-36514583324c.PNG)
 ![IMG_2078](https://user-images.githubusercontent.com/545914/115462355-775b6c00-a222-11eb-82a5-d61166ad1881.PNG)

 Less than 10 minutes from unboxing, including taking some poor photos against the sofa, the Sonos is in the Kitchen playing Planet Rock.
-And then I get an email from Sonos advising me what to do before my Roam gets here
+And then I get an email from Sonos advising me what to do before my Roam gets here... one step ahead of you here Sonos 😅

 ![C59DA62D-24EF-4763-83BD-495D3EF086EC](https://user-images.githubusercontent.com/545914/115463050-462f6b80-a223-11eb-9c60-f1b6e96e3179.jpg)